UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _Incomplete and Dirty: Strong_

 In order to complete and clean data collected by the researchers, they employed a human computation approach.
 (Salganik, "Mass Collaboration") Put simply, Amazon Mechanical Turk workers coded host profile pictures for race, gender, and age.
 Leveraging heterogeneity, the multiple workers were assigned to the same image in to guard against and resolve cases of coding conflicts.
 This ensured high-quality, clean data from a relatively sparse (it is unlikely hosts mention their race in the text of their posting), dirty (some images were not even human) dataset.
+This approach allowed them to identify and catalogue a great deal more demographic and ancillary information than in their previous observational work.
 Researchers also used face detection tools to categorize past guests by race, gender, and age.
 (Edelman et al. 2017, 4) The weakest part of the study design with respect to incompleteness and data cleansing comes with the use of a single research assistant to code responses to requests.
 (Edelman et al. 2017, 7) This task would have been better performed with a human computation approach, or with automated methods.
 This would have mitigated any risks of systematic bias on the part of the research assistant.
+An additional concern which is common to this design and the observational design, is the potentially ill-fitting variables for the constructs the researchers are studying.
+Please see the relevant section above (Paper 1, Incomplete) for details on this point.

 _Inaccessible: Poor_